-The core curriculum for the Master of Science in Health-System Pharmacy Program will consist of course work in advanced topics with human resource management, health systems financial management, medication safety and quality improvement, health systems pharmacy operations and much more.
+The core curriculum for the Master of Science in Pharmaceutical Sciences with a specialization in Health-System Pharmacy Program will consist of course work in advanced topics with human resource management, health systems financial management, medication safety and quality improvement, health systems pharmacy operations and much more.

 Supervised Project in Health System Pharmacy

 Graduate students will be encouraged to develop extensive skills and expertise in specific segments of pharmacy administration which are of personal interest.
 The chosen area(s) of interest will be emphasized throughout both the didactic and experiential portions of the program over the two years of study with the guidance of their mentor and academic and experiential program advisors.
 Students will take a minimum of four (4) credit hours of Supervised Project in Health-System Pharmacy during their second year to accomplish the project objectives which is a requirement for the Master of Science degree.